open-sourcepad/spsuite-sso/README.md

 ## How to add SSO Authentication to client
  1. Copy route-guard folder to app/ of client
- 2. Import AuthGuard  to app.module.ts
+ 2. Import AuthGuard  to app.module.ts <br />
     import {
     AuthGuard
     } from './services/route-guards'